chiarabuoncuore/abremipainters/gap1.md

 ![Results](/abremipainters/assets/images/resquerygap1.png)

-The query showed the lack of Marcantonio Chiarini's image on Wikidata.
+The query showed the lack of Marcantonio Chiarini's <code class="language-plaintext highlighter-rouge">(Q3288556)</code> image on Wikidata.
 Therefore, we performed a manual search on <a href="https://commons.wikimedia.org/w/index.php?search=MARCANTONIO+CHIARINI&title=Special%3AMediaSearch&type=image" target="_blank">Wikimedia Commons</a>.
 From the search results, we reviewed multiple images and identified <a href="https://upload.wikimedia.org/wikipedia/commons/thumb/9/90/Ritratto_di_Marcantonio_Chiarini_%28bulino%29.jpg/640px-Ritratto_di_Marcantonio_Chiarini_%28bulino%29.jpg">one</a> that appears to be related to Chiarini or his artistic work.

 ## Filling the gap: creating RDF triples